-11.6 The MFP interview
+11.5 The MFP interview

 Once you have completed the Household (CU) Questionnaire, you will be routed to the start of the MFP questionnaire.
 The purpose of the MFP block is to gain information at CU-level about cooking facilities, food shopping and food preparation.
-The overall content of the MFP questionnaire is outlined in the rest of this section - on screen instructions should give you all the detailed information you need.

 If the MFP is not one of your selected respondents and is not currently available for interview, you have the option of doing the interview 'Later' rather than 'Now'.
 If you select 'Later' the MFP questionnaire will be taken off route.
 When you go back to carry out the MFP questionnaire later, you will need to re-open the same household (CU) interview.
 Press <CTRL+ENTER> to bring up the parallel fields.
 Use the down arrow key until the module - 'Main Food Provider' - is highlighted, then press enter.
 You will be taken straight to MFPNow where you can change the code from 2 (Later) to 1 (Now).
+Please see section Error!
+Reference source not found. for more information about navigating via parallel blocks.

-Note that if the MFP is unlikely to be available during any of your visits to the CU, you can carry out the MFP questionnaire with any adult (aged 16 or older) member of the CU.
+If the MFP is unlikely to be available during any of your visits to the CU, you can carry out the MFP questionnaire with any adult (aged 16 or older) member of the CU.
 The preference is for the person who has the best knowledge about the cooking facilities in the CU, shopping for food, food preparation, etc. To do this, select the 'Now' option at MFPNow, then code at the next question, MFPProx that the questionnaire is being completed by proxy.
-Then, all the MFP questions will then come on route.